-- Following receipt of the final determination, the audited entity will have ten (10) calendar days to submit an appeal (refer to Section B.6, which outlines this appeal process).
+Following receipt of the final determination, the audited entity will have ten (10) calendar days to submit an appeal (refer to Section B.6, which outlines this appeal process).
 The request is an appeal for a formal review of the determination, whether or not an appeal has been filed.
-Interest on the delinquent debt will begin to accrue at this time and will accrue during the entire time of the appeal process. - The debt collection process will be stayed, pending a decision regarding the appeal.
+Interest on the delinquent debt will begin to accrue at this time and will accrue during the entire time of the appeal process.

+The debt collection process will be stayed, pending a decision regarding the appeal.
 However, the debt does become delinquent on the 31st day following the receipt of the final determination, whether or not an appeal has been filed.
-Interest on the delinquent debt will begin to accrue at this time and will accrue during the entire time of the appeal process; and - 2.
-If no appeal or the final determination is filed, repayment of the debt is due within thirty (30) days after receipt of that final determination.
+Interest on the delinquent debt will begin to accrue at this time and will accrue during the entire time of the appeal process; and

+- 2. If no appeal or the final determination is filed, repayment of the debt is due within thirty (30) days after receipt of that final determination.
 Upon repayment of the outstanding debt, a final letter will be issued to the audited entity by the Grant Recipient.
-This letter will:

-- Acknowledge the receipt of payment; and - End the debt collection process and audit process. - 3.
+This letter will: - Acknowledge the receipt of payment; and - End the debt collection process and audit process. - 3.
 Should repayment not be received in the thirty (30) day period, a second notice will be transmitted by Certified Mail and regular mail, as documented by Certificate of Mailing, P.S.
 Form 3817.
-This notice will state the following: - Repayment must be submitted within twenty (20) calendar days of receipt of the letter; and - State that interest on the outstanding debt begins to accrue on the 31st day following receipt of the final determination by the audited entity. - 4.
-Should repayment of the outstanding debt not be received within twenty (20) calendar days of receipt of the second notice, a final notice will be sent by Certificate of Mailing, P.S.
+This notice will state the following: - Repayment must be submitted within twenty (20) calendar days of receipt of the letter; and

+- State that interest on the outstanding debt begins to accrue on the 31st day following receipt of the final determination by the audited entity.

+- Should repayment of the outstanding debt not be received within twenty (20) calendar days of receipt of the second notice, a final notice will be sent by Certificate of Mailing, P.S.
 Form 3817.
-The final notice will state that: - Repayment must be received by the Grant Recipient within ten (10) days of receipt; - List the amount of accrued interest due to date; and - State that should repayment of the debt and interest not be received, appropriate legal and/or programmatic sanctions will be initiated. - 5.
-Additional Methods of Debt Repayment Workforce Solutions has also established the following additional acceptable methods of debt repayment.
+The final notice will state that: - Repayment must be received by the Grant Recipient within ten (10) days of receipt; - List the amount of accrued interest due to date; and

+- State that should repayment of the debt and interest not be received, appropriate legal and/or programmatic sanctions will be initiated.

+5. Additional Methods of Debt Repayment - Workforce Solutions has also established the following additional acceptable methods of debt repayment.
 While Workforce Solutions prefers cash repayment as described above, Workforce Solutions may accept stand-in costs and the provision of future program services.
-Acceptance of these methods is solely at the discretion of Workforce Solutions, with prior approval by the Pennsylvania Department of Labor and Industry and/or the United States Department of Labor. - a.
-Stand-in Costs (under-claimed costs) Workforce Solutions may withhold, if possible, from current and future requests for cash by the SUBGRANTEE, sufficient amounts of money until the debt is collected. b.
-Services and/or Training Repayment, in the form of program services and/or training, may be requested to Workforce Solutions.
+Acceptance of these methods is solely at the discretion of Workforce a.
+Stand-in Costs (under-claimed costs) - Workforce Solutions may withhold, if possible, from current and future requests for cash by the SUBGRANTEE, sufficient amounts of money until the debt is collected. b.
+Services and/or Training - Repayment, in the form of program services and/or training, may be requested to Workforce Solutions.
 When Workforce Solutions accepts then a repayment plan must be developed as if this were an actual financial contract.
-These services must then be acceptable, provide for audit, and meet Workforce Solutions goals and objectives for WIOA Title I programming. - 5.3.
-What action(s) is the local board taking (or will take) towards becoming or remaining a high-performing board?
+These services must then be acceptable, provide for audit, and meet Workforce Solutions goals and objectives for WIOA Title I programming.